QR Code Menu: Make Restaurant Menu QR Codes for Safe Dining in 2022

 Step 4: Customize your QR Code, aka, your new menu!

-This QR Code will be the replacement of your gorgeous physical menu.
+This QR Code will be the replacement for your gorgeous physical menu.
 We'll help you make it equally or even more attractive.
 Here are some of the most popular customizations -

-Add your restaurant logo at the face of the QR Code
+Add your restaurant logo to the face of the QR Code

 Use colors and QR patterns that best represent your restaurant vibe